pha4ge/hAMRonization/README.md

 ### Language-Agnostic Schema(s)

-We currently have four language-agnostic schemas to describe our data structure:
+We currently have four language-agnostic schemas to describe our data structure, these need updated to latest specification, and used in automatic validation of outputs.

 1. [JSON Schema](schema/antimicrobial_resistance_genomic_analysis_result.schema.json) ([about](https://json-schema.org/))
 2. [JSON-LD Schema](schema/antimicrobial_resistance_genomic_analysis_result.schema.jsonld) ([about](https://json-ld.org/))